Free schools

 If the presumption route process is used, the local authority is responsible for providing or securing the site for the new school and meeting the associated capital build costs, principally using basic need capital funding provided by the DfE and any contributions from housing developers.

-In Gloucestershire four schools have been set up through this route including Clearwater Academy, Longford Primary Academy, Huntsgrove Primary Academy and the new secondary school in Cheltenham.
+In Gloucestershire four schools have been set up through this route including Clearwater Academy, Longford Primary Academy, Hunts Grove Primary Academy and the new secondary school in Cheltenham.
 We have also had sponsors approved for two other primary schools, one in Stonehouse (Gloucestershire Learning Alliance) and one in Chesterton (Corinium Education Trust).
-The new SEMH school will also be taking this route and the competition for the sponsor for this school will start in the coming weeks.

 As the local authority we must run a ‘competition’ to invite sponsor academy trusts to submit a bid to open and run the new free school commissioned.
 We consider the bids and make a recommendation to the Secretary of State regarding the preferred sponsor.
 The final decision rests with the Secretary of State.